 How and when memory is actually deallocated depends on what that memory is being used for and how it is managed.
-The following section Section 9.3, "How VoltDB Manages Memory" describes how VoltDB manages memory in more detail.
+The following section Section 13.3, "How the Database Manages Memory" describes how VoltDB manages memory in more detail.